Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 The red, green and blue chromaticities are also often referred to as the SMPTE C set, so this colorspace is sometimes called SMPTE C as well.

-The transfer function defined for SMPTE 170M is the same as the one defined in Rec.
+The transfer function defined for SMPTE 170M is the woke same as the woke one defined in Rec.
 709.

 .. math::